shsobieski/Housing-Valuation-Tool/README.md

 Using the model I create I want to test the hypothesis that the largest houses in a neighborhood are less valuable than their peers, holding all else equal.

 # Description of Data
-The data contains 21597 entries with 21420 unique houses sold in the King County during 2014 and 2015.
+The data contained 21597 entries with 21420 unique houses sold in the King County during 2014 and 2015.
 Sale prices in the set range from $78,000 to $7,700,000 with a mean of $540,296, median of $450,000 and standard deviation of $367,368.
 Houses in the sample range from brand new to 115 years old, with a mean age of 43.3 and standard deviation of 29.38 years.

+After data exploration, I chose to drop outliers in these categories:
+ - Price- Houses that sold for more than $1,160,000 (5% of the data, 1458 entries)
+ - Bedrooms- Houses with more than 8 bedrooms (8 of the remaining entries)
+ - sqft_above- Houses with more than 4750 sqft of space above ground (20 of the remaining entries)
+ - sqft_living- Houses with more than 5146 sqft of total living space (20 of the remaining entries)
+ - sqft_lot- Houses with more than 19965 sqft lot (2046 of the remaining entries)
+ - sqft_lot15-

+##### *Note*
+There is a large sample of data with very large lot sizes.
+Potentially, this is farm land or something like it.
+For future projects this slice of data could be useful for predicting more rural home values.
+In this analysis, I am focusing on houses with lot sizes closer to the mean.

+Ultimately, for this analysis the data contained 18338 entries with 18178 unique houses.
+Sale prices in the set range from $78,000 to $1,150,000 with a mean of $468,707, median of $427,500 and standard deviation of $206,927.

-For this analysis the data was split into a train test split with a test size of .2.
-To allow for reproducablity, the random state used for the split was
+The data was split into a train test split with a test size of .2.
+To allow for reproducablity, the random state used for the split was 37.

 # Added Features
 Based on the questions posed in the analysis, I chose to add these features to the data: